krim404/DellXPS15-9550-OSX/Additional/bios_upgrade.md

 # In case something went wrong:
 ## Create USB Recovery Stick
-Format as FAT32, place EXE file on this stick named BIOS_IMG.rcv
+Format USB stick as FAT32, place Firmware Update EXE file on the root of the stick and name it BIOS_IMG.rcv

 ## Goto Recovery Boot
 ensure that the laptop's battery is charged up to at least 10%.
 Verify that the laptop is powered OFF and disconnect the AC adapter.

-Insert USB Stick,pPress and hold the CTRL key + ESC key on the keyboard, then plug in the AC adapter to the laptop.
+Insert USB Stick,press and hold the CTRL key + ESC key on the keyboard, then plug in the AC adapter to the laptop.

 Release the CTRL key + ESC key on the keyboard once you see the BIOS recovery screen.
 On the BIOS Recovery screen, select Reset NVRAM(if available) and press the Enter key.
 Select Disabled and press the Enter key if you wish to save the current BIOS settings.